-Here are some modest suggestions for how to promote academic integrity.
+Below are some modest suggestions for how to promote academic integrity.
 Here is a more comprehensive list of suggestions, including ones for online assessments: AcademicIntegrityPromotionFaculty.

 - On your syllabus and before or on each significant assignment or assessment, state your expectations regarding academic honesty and dishonesty for your course along with appropriate definitions.
 Keep in mind that other faculty in other disciplines and courses may define academic dishonesty differently and that students will most likely assume a broader range of what is allowed than you might if your expectations are not clear.

 - You should teach first-year students what plagiarism is and you should remind more advanced students about what constitutes plagiarism.

 - You should give a clear explanation of what kinds of collaboration are acceptable and what are not.
 You should remind students occasionally of what the policy is (at least before each major assignment).

 - Discuss academic integrity: Explain to students what it is and why it matters; help them become invested in the academic enterprise.
 Think of ways in which academic integrity isn’t just the absence of academic dishonesty, but is rather a positive practice that results in better learning.

 - You should not incentivize cheating (e.g. perhaps a timed, closed-book, take-home exam isn’t a good idea).

 - You should design assignments and exams to discourage cheating.
 Be creative in your assignments so that students can’t just copy something off the internet or buy a pre-fab paper, require drafts of major papers to be turned in to monitor progress along the way, avoid having only one high-stakes assignment, etc.

 - Proctor your exams.
 You should pay attention to what students are doing during their exams.
 In particular, watch for surreptitious mobile phone use.
 Our surveys indicate that students want you to proctor – it gives them confidence that their classmates aren’t cheating.